-Sub-consultants and contractors are managed and linked to projects in Abtrac through the tasks module.
+Sub-consultants and contractors are managed and linked to jobs (projects) in Abtrac through the tasks module.

-Before creating purchase orders you’ll need to have created Sub consultants within Abtrac.
-For more information on Sub consultants and sub consultant invoices please refer to this knowledgebase article.
+Before creating purchase orders, you will need to have created Sub consultants within Abtrac.
+For more information on Sub consultants and sub consultant invoices, please refer to this knowledgebase article.

 Employee Charge Rates in Abtrac can be as simple or as flexible as required.